How to explain a career break in your cover letter

 Think about what you can share that will demonstrate your competence, industriousness, and expertise to the recruiter.

 After all, the main reason you're writing the cover letter in the first place is to make yourself look as attractive to the company as possible.
+For that, is always good to mention valuable skills you may have and potential transferable skills as well are important.

 Don't try to hide your career break